algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - LogicSigVersion >= 4
 - Mode: Application

-`gaidx` fails unless the requested transaction created an asset or application and X < GroupIndex.
+`gaids` fails unless the requested transaction created an asset or application and X < GroupIndex.

 ## bnz target